Last Updated on January 31, 2026 by George Pavlopoulos

 - Staatsoper Unter den Linden, which opened in 1742 as Königliche Hofoper.

-All three of them have a total capacity of more than 4,400 spectators.
+All three have a combined capacity of more than 4,400 spectators.
 Make sure to check out their schedules; they offer high-quality productions and performances.

 The best budget hotel for Opera lovers in Berlin: Generator Mitte

-If you prefer to save money for your stay and you’d rather spend them on opera tickets, the Generator Mitte sounds like a great option.
+If you prefer to save money for your stay and you’d rather spend it on opera tickets, the Generator Mitte sounds like a great option.
 It’s just a few hundred meters away from the Staatsoper in the famous Unter den Linden.
 The rooms at Generator are clean, but the furniture is basic.
 A great, simple option in the city’s heart.
-See the Generator Mitte here.

 While there are plenty of skyscrapers in Germany, the country’s tallest building is in Berlin.
 The TV-Tower (German: Fernsehturm) is one of the city’s most iconic landmarks.
-It’s 368 meters tall (1207 ft), and you can see it probably from anywhere in Berlin.
-Its location is next to the famous Alexanderplatz.
+It’s 368 meters tall (1207 ft), and you can probably see it from anywhere in Berlin.
+It is located next to the famous Alexanderplatz.

-Apart from being the location of radio and television stations, the Television Tower of Berlin is also home to an observation viewpoint and a rotating restaurant.
+In addition to housing radio and television stations, the Television Tower of Berlin also features an observation deck and a rotating restaurant.
 On clear days, the views from the tower’s top are stunning, and it’s definitely one of the unique things to do when in Berlin.

 And an extra fun fact about Berlin’s TV-Tower: On clear days, the sun shines straight on the tower’s dome.
 For whatever reason, the reflection seems to form a Christian cross.
 Since Berliners are always fond of nicknames, they call it the “Pope’s Revenge” (German: Rache des Papstes).
-The origins of the bizarre nickname are probably connected to the removal of crosses from East Berlin churches during the Wall era.
+The origins of the bizarre nickname are likely tied to the removal of crosses from churches in East Berlin during the era of the Wall.

 Napoleon and the city of Berlin

 Napoleon’s connection to Berlin isn’t that surprising.
-However, a fun fact about Berlin is strongly connected to his presence.
+However, a fun fact about Berlin is that it is strongly connected to its past.
 One of the oldest pubs in Europe is in Berlin.
 Its name is Zur letzten Instanz, and it has stood in the same place since 1621.
-In this 400-year-old pub, Napoleon once stopped as a guest -and you can still have dinner today.
+In this 400-year-old pub, Napoleon once stopped as a guest, and you can still have dinner today.

-Napoleon actually stole the statue standing on top of the Brandenburg Gate.
-He took it back to France in 1806, and this was an act of high symbolism.
-By stealing the so-called Quadriga, Napoleon somehow declared his victory against Prussia in the Battle of Jena-Auerstadt.
-However, the Quadriga’s French period was short-lived: it was brought back to Berlin after the European allies’ victory against Napoleon in 1814.
+Napoleon actually stole the statue that stands atop the Brandenburg Gate.
+He took it back to France in 1806, an act of high symbolism.
+By stealing the so-called Quadriga, Napoleon somehow declared victory over Prussia at the Battle of Jena-Auerstadt.
+However, the Quadriga’s French period was short-lived: it was returned to Berlin after the European allies’ victory over Napoleon in 1814.

 The best accommodation close to the Brandenburg Gate: Albrechtshof

-Well, it’s pretty hard to stay straight to Brandenburg Gate without having to splurge.
+Well, it’s pretty hard to stay straight to the Brandenburg Gate without having to splurge.
 However, the Albrechtshof Hotel is just a few hundred meters away, and it’s a decent option for your Berlin vacation.
-That’s an old-fashioned 3-stars hotel close to the Friedrichstrasse station.
+That’s an old-fashioned 3-star hotel close to the Friedrichstrasse station.
 The rooms are cozy, and the hotel regularly donates some of its profits to charities.
-See the Albrechtshof here.

 The public transport of Berlin and a dog’s head: odd facts about Berlin

-The Berlin Subway (including S-Bahns and U-Bahns) is lengthier than the ones in Paris and London.
+The Berlin Subway (including S-Bahns and U-Bahns) is longer than the ones in Paris and London.
 With an actual length of 473 km is one of the most extensive public transport networks in Europe.
-If you add more than 130 km of tram and bus lines, you have the full picture of an impressive infrastructure that makes it an easy choice to leave the car at your garage.
-The network has so many routes per day that an interesting fact about Berlin says that the public transport of Berlin travels the equivalent distance of 8.7 times around the Earth daily.
+If you add more than 130 km of tram and bus lines, you get the full picture of an impressive infrastructure that makes it easy to leave the car in your garage.
+The network has so many routes per day that, as an interesting fact about Berlin, its public transport travels the equivalent distance of 8.7 times around the Earth daily.

 One of the network’s lines is the Ringbahn.
-That’s a circular railway (lines S41 and S42) that goes around the city center, both clockwise and counterclockwise.
-Almost half a million passengers use the Ringbahn daily, and the Berliners refer to it as the Hundekopf or dog’s head.
+That’s a circular railway (lines S41 and S42) that circles the city center, running clockwise and counterclockwise.
+Almost half a million passengers use the Ringbahn daily, and Berliners refer to it as the Hundekopf, or “dog’s head.”
 The reason is that if you see the route on a map, it really seems like a dog’s head –see the Hundekopf here.

 Where to stay close to the Berlin Ringbahn: Hotel Brandies

-The Ringbahn runs around the city, however, there’s a spot that might be tempting for some visitors.
-The Hotel Brandies is very close to the main exhibition center of Berlin, making it an ideal option if you are attending one of the countless exhibitions in Berlin.
-The hotel offers large rooms with Art Nouveau details, and it’s just a few minutes away from the Ringbahn.
-See Hotel Brandies here.
+The Ringbahn runs around the city; however, there’s a spot that might be tempting for some visitors.
+The Hotel Brandies is very close to Berlin’s main exhibition center, making it an ideal option if you are attending one of the countless exhibitions in the city.
+The hotel offers spacious rooms with Art Nouveau details and is just a few minutes from the Ringbahn.

-Bonus: Everything you need about traveling by train in Germany.
+Bonus: Everything you need to know about traveling by train in Germany.

 Are you a Berliner or a donut?

-Of course, the citizen of Berlin is called a Berliner.
-However, the so-called Berliner is also one of the local delicacies.
-This is actually a donut filled in with marmalade.
+Of course, the citizen of Berlin is called Berliners.
+However, the so-called Berliner is also a local delicacy.
+This is actually a donut filled with marmalade.
 Some variations of the typical Berliner replaced the jam with chocolate or even champagne.

 Stay close to where JFK’s speech took place: Hotel Schöneberg

 JFK addressed the Berliners at the Rudolph Wilde Platz.
 One of the closest options to the square is the Hotel Schöneberg.
-A tad old-fashioned (exactly like the area around it), the hotel is close to public transport and has a friendly atmosphere.
+A tad old-fashioned (just like the surrounding area), the hotel is conveniently close to public transportation and has a friendly atmosphere.
 See here the Hotel Schöneberg.

 And that’s it with the 10 interesting Berlin facts.
 For more information about Berlin, please check my other articles below.

-More about Berlin: The ultimate travel guide to Berlin, Berlin street photography, Berlinale guide
+More about Berlin: The ultimate travel guide to Berlin, Berlin River Tour, Berlin Wall Memorial, Berlin street photography, Berlinale guide

 Pin it for later